szyjankowski/VentionRecruitmentTask/README.md

 ## Api endpoints

 ### Authentication
 > Note: App will automatically create superuser from  data in .env.example file which is **username: admin, password: admin**.
-If you want to change password you can od it in .env file.

 In order to obatin authorization access to create/update/delete objects you need to create (or use automatically created superuser one) an account by POST method api call at `/api/auth/register/`